-In the fund financial statements, management has elected not to include amounts paid for future goods expenditures until those services services as accounting prepaid consumed.
-This method of for expenditures helps assure management that costs incurred will be reported in accordance with the Council's cost reimbursement grants.
+In the fund financial statements, management has elected not to include amounts paid for future goods services as expenditures until those services consumed.
+This method οf accounting for prepaid expenditures helps assure management that costs incurred will be reported in accordance with the Council's cost, reimbursement grants.
 These types of grants do not permit the Council to obtain reimbursement for qualified expenditures until the goods and services relating to them are consumed.
-As a result, the prepaid expenditures are shown as an asset on the balance sheet of the fund until thev are consumed. financial statements addition, a corresponding amount of the fund balance of the General Fund has been reserved to reflect the amount of fund balance not currently available for expenditure.
+As a result, the prepaid expenditures are shown as an asset on the balance sheet of the fund financial statements until they are consumed. addition, a corresponding amount of the fund@balance of the General Fund has been reserved to reflect the amount of fund balance not currently available for expenditure.